xlnwel/blog/docs/_posts/2021-03-07-Go-Explore.md

 \end{align}
 $$

-Here $$H_n(\pmb p)$$ is the normalized entropy, which preserves the scale of the entropy regardless of $$n$$.
-This term encourages frames to be distributed as uniformly as possible across cells. $$L(n,T)$$ measures the discrepancy between the number of cells produced by the current parameters and the target number of cells.
+Here \\(H_n(\pmb p)\\) is the normalized entropy, which preserves the scale of the entropy regardless of \\(n\\).
+This term encourages frames to be distributed as uniformly as possible across cells. \\(L(n,T)\\) measures the discrepancy between the number of cells produced by the current parameters and the target number of cells.
 It prevents from aggregating frames into too many or too few cells.

-At each step of the randomized search, new values of each parameter $$w,h,d$$ are proposed by sampling from a geometric distribution whose mean is the current best known value of the given parameter.
+At each step of the randomized search, new values of each parameter \\(w,h,d\\) are proposed by sampling from a geometric distribution whose mean is the current best known value of the given parameter.
 If the current best known value is lower than a heuristic minimum mean, the heuristic mean is used instead.
 New parameter values are re-sampled if they fall outside of the valid range of the parameter.

-The recent frames that constitute the sample over which parameter search is done are obtained by maintaining a set of recently seen sample frames as Go-Explore runs: during the exploration phase, a frame not already is added to the running set with a probability of $$1\%$$.
+The recent frames that constitute the sample over which parameter search is done are obtained by maintaining a set of recently seen sample frames as Go-Explore runs: during the exploration phase, a frame not already is added to the running set with a probability of \\(1\%\\).
 If the resulting set contains more than 10,000 frames, the oldest frame it contains is removed.

 We omit the domain knowledge representations and refer interested readers to the paper.